-The Winter Holiday Club will cater to maximum 45 children, divided into 3 groups and taking place outdoors wherever possible.
+The Spring Holiday Club will cater to maximum 45 children, divided into 3 groups and taking place outdoors wherever possible.
 Limited sessions will be located in the school hall, with all the doors and windows open and numbers limited to max 16 children and 3 adults.
 If the weather makes it impossible to operate outdoors, we will use several spaces indoors, keeping groups separate.
-The groups will stay together throughout the week and will be kept physically separate from one another.
-Adults are expected to keep a physical distance of at least 2 metres at all times from one another (and where possible from the children) and they will wear face coverings throughout the holiday club.
-Children are not expected to wear face coverings.

 PLEASE PACK A LABELLED WATER BOTTLE for your child.
 We will provide water to top up.

 PLEASE ARRIVE ON TIME TO DROP OFF AND COLLECT YOUR CHILD.
 You will be met at the gate by one of our team, only children and the Holiday Club team should continue beyond the gate into the garden.
 We want this experience to feel as ‘normal’ as possible for the children, so please help us to make this handover as quick and straightforward as possible to minimise possibility of transmission.

 WHAT WE WILL DO: